 When these contaminants are present in the soil there is potential for vapor migration through the surface soils into surrounding buildings, thus potentially impacting the indoor air quality and posing a health risk to the building inhabitants.
 This exposure is receiving increased attention by regulators, in many states and represents a significant liability risk for building owners in an evolving regulatory climate.

 If you're concerned about vapor intrusion, Green Star Services can help.
 Contact us today to learn more about how we can provide you with quality vapor intrusion testing and mitigation.
-We offer free estimates in Castle Rock, Pueblo, Colorado Springs and throughout the surrounding areas.
+We offer free estimates in Denver, Colorado Springs, Castle Rock, and throughout the surrounding areas.

 Since hazardous vapor intrusion into buildings is often associated with soil contamination, the Environmental Protection Agency has done considerable research in this area.
 The EPA provides basic information about vapor intrusion as well as detailed guidance for vapor intrusion mitigation (also called soil vapor extraction).
 This EPA vapor intrusion guidance is important for all people throughout the United States to accept and use to take action.